Trauma Therapy in Portland

 The hallmark of trauma is that it keeps people stuck in cycles of fear, guilt, shame, and loneliness.
 That's why many people who've experienced an abusive relationship—especially if it took place in childhood—are likely to keep getting into abusive relationships.
 Because of how trauma has eroded their self-confidence and sense of objectivity, it's hard for them to remove themselves from harmful situations.

-A Life Of Healing and Recovery Awaits Through The Power Of Trauma Therapy
+A Life Of Healing and Recovery Awaits Through The Power Of Trauma Therapy in Portland

 The work of helping patients overcome their traumas is richly rewarding.
 It takes a lot of time, support, and willingness to bear quiet witness to the hardships they've endured, but the outcomes are truly beautiful.
 People become whole again and live freely and thrive.
 Suddenly the past doesn't weigh so heavily on them and they can move through life without feeling threatened, defensive, or overly reactive.